NOWUM/EnSysMod/docs/source/datamodel/dataset/1_dataset.rst

 This class is the main class of the dataset.
 It contains general information about the dataset.

-Follow :ref:`this <newDataset>` guide to create a new dataset and learn how to provide the data of the energy system model.
+Follow :ref:`this <newDataset>` guide to create a new dataset and learn how to provide the data of an energy system model.

 The following attributes are available: